 Membership and Elections of At-Large and Non-Tenure-Track Faculty

 On or before March 1 of each year, the Secretary of the Senate shall issue to each member of the faculty a description of membership criteria and a list of faculty members eligible for nomination.
 Each full-time faculty member holding the rank of lecturer, clinical, visiting, assistant, associate or full professor may nominate candidates from each of the following categories: (a) assistant professors; (b) associate professors; (c) full professors; (d) non-tenure-track (lecturers, clinical and visiting faculty).
-Nominations must be returned to the Senate Secretary within one working week for the nominations to be valid.
+Nominations must be returned to the Senate Secretary for the nominations to be valid.
 The nominations will be counted by the Executive Committee of the Senate.
 The four persons in each category receiving the highest number of nominations will be the nominees, with the following exceptions: If three or fewer persons are nominated, each with two or more nominations, the names received shall be those on the ballot, and as many names as necessary shall be included on the ballot in order not to omit the name of a person who has received as many nominations as another whose name is included.
 No person receiving fewer than two nominations shall be included on the ballot.
 The final ballot will be determined by the end of spring break.
 Before the list of nominees is forwarded by the Senate Secretary to the Executive Committee, confirmation of the individuals’ willingness to serve shall have been secured by the nominator and the Senate Secretary.

 Elections of Divisional Members

 Each of the four voting divisions in the College of Arts and Sciences and the remaining four voting divisions, as described below, shall conduct its own election.
 In December, the President-elect will send an email to all the current divisional senators to remind them about divisional elections.
 Each group of divisional senators should meet by the end of January to determine the election process—who will call for nominations, who will be responsible for holding the elections, who will alert the Secretary of the results—and report to the President-elect on the process for their division.
-There shall be two constraints placed upon these otherwise autonomous elections: Within each voting division, the members elected must be from at least two different faculty-rank categories, and wherever three members represent a given voting division, it is desirable that they come from three different categories, and these elections must be held after the completion of the University-at-large election.
+There shall be two constraints placed upon these otherwise autonomous elections: within each voting division, the members elected must be from at least two different faculty-rank categories, and wherever three members represent a given voting division, it is desirable that they come from three different categories, and these elections must be held after the completion of the University-at-large election.

 Apportionment of Divisional Members